sigstart/Deionarra/README.md

 # Deionarra

-> This is what my eyes see, my love, unfettered by the shackles of Time.
+> This is what my eyes see, my Love, unfettered by the shackles of Time.

 Ghost blog with SSL/TLS certificates from Let's Encrypt and a MySQL/MariaDB database, deployed using Docker Compose with named volumes for the Ghost and DB containers.

-This is a simple Docker Compose configuration that will spin up containers running [Ghost][https://store.docker.com/images/ghost] and [MySQL][https://store.docker.com/images/mysql] (or [MariaDB][https://store.docker.com/images/mariadb]) using the official images from Docker.
+This is a simple Docker Compose configuration that will spin up containers running [Ghost](https://store.docker.com/images/ghost) and [MySQL](https://store.docker.com/images/mysql) (or [MariaDB](https://store.docker.com/images/mariadb)) using the official images from Docker.

 You can use it as-is for a local development environment, or create a `docker-compose.override.yml` file, overriding the following variables with your own values (or edit the variables in the main `docker-compose.yml` file):